 Leen Letters are the consonant ي and و after fatha, and they’re named Leen for they’re easy to pronounce.
 For example بَو ، بَي

-The teacher pronounces words from Quran used as an exercise for students to test their understanding of the previous lessons
+The Ninth Lesson: Exercises on the Three Movements.
+Madd and Leen Letters The teacher pronounces words from Quran used as an exercise for students to test their understanding of the previous lessons

 For example, the word قَوْلٌ has Dumma tanween over the end of the word, etc.